-What makes a city liveable?
+What earns a place the title of one the world’s most liveable cities?
 Cultural sites and star-studded restaurants are important, but anyone who’s lamented the limitations of Rome, New York or Shanghai knows it also depends on less flashy factors – affordable housing, efficient public transit, safety, ample green space and clean air.

 The latest Mercer Quality of Living survey, which evaluates cities on all these measures and more, suggests smaller urban areas are outpacing many of the most iconic destinations.
 For the 10th year running, Vienna has ranked number one, a boon for its locals, expats and short-term visitors alike.
 (The Economist produces a similar annual survey and Vienna also came in tops, edging out Melbourne.)
 Here’s how to experience the good life in Vienna and some of the other most liveable cities around the world.